Completeness of bond market driven by L\'evy process: Completeness

 \begin{rem} Theorem \ref{tw o zupelnosci nowe} shows that the assumptions of Theorem 5.6. in \cite{BjoKabRun} can be weakened.
-Indeed, due to Lemma \ref{lem o liniowej niezaleznosci} the problem is reduced to the system of linear equations with nonsingular matrix and thus additional assumption imposed on coefficients $\sigma(t,\cdot)$, $\gamma(t,\cdot)$ to be analytic functions can be relaxed. \end{rem}
+Indeed, due to Lemma \ref{lem o liniowej niezaleznosci} the problem is reduced to the system of linear equations with nonsingular matrix.
+Thus additional assumption imposed on coefficients $\sigma(t,\cdot)$, $\gamma(t,\cdot)$ to be analytic functions can be relaxed.
+It can also be shown that vectors \eqref{wektory} in $B$ are linearly independent if and only if the functions: $S(t,T),e^{G(t,x_i,T)}-1, i=1,2,...,n; T\in[0,T^\ast]$ are linearly independent.
+This follows from the fact that a set of continuous functions on the interval is linearly independent if and only if the set of their restrictions to a fixed dense, countable subset is linearly independent.
+Thus assumptions on linear independence in Theorem \ref{tw o zupelnosci nowe} and in Theorem 5.6 in \cite{BjoKabRun} are equivalent. \end{rem}

+From practical point of view it is important to answer the question when contingent claims can be replicated with the use of finite number of bonds with maturities fixed at time zero.
+Let us notice that if we fix $T_{i_1},T_{i_2},...,T_{i_{n+1}}\in J$ then the method in the proof of Theorem \ref{tw o zupelnosci nowe} does not work.
+The reason is that the columns of the matrix in \eqref{rownanie replikacyje} become zero vectors if $T_{i_j}<t$ and thus the system may not have a solution.
+However, we have the following result.